Outside SECURITY ADVICE

 All ground floor windows, fanlights and easily accessible upper floor windows that can be reached (by climbing, etc.) should be fitted with two window locks operated by removable keys.

 Windows constructed of modern proprietary materials should be secured by key operated locks to the insurance company’s recommendations and should have removable keys.
-These locks may need to be installed by the original window manufacturer or by a qualified locksmith.
+These locks may need to be installed by the original window manufacturer or by a qualified residential or commercial locksmith.

 Potential Risk Areas